SpecFlowOSS/SpecFlowWiki/ScenarioContext.md

 You can use that to do some interesting “error handling” as I told you above.
 Here is an un-interesting version:

+in the .feature file:
+         #This is not so easy to write a scenario for but I've created an AfterScenario-hook
+         @showingErrorHandling
+         Scenario: Display error information in AfterScenario
+	    When an error occurs in a step

+and the step definition:
         [When("an error occurs in a step")]
         public void AnErrorOccurs()
         {